 Intro to categories in Numbers on iPad

-You can organize a table into categories to view your data in totally new ways.
-For example, if you use a spreadsheet to track your company’s shirt sales, you can organize your data by sale date, salesperson, quantity, color, and more.
-You can create categories by selecting particular rows, or Numbers can organize your data automatically using values in one or more columns (called source columns) that you select.
+You can organise a table into categories to view your data in totally new ways.
+For example, if you use a spreadsheet to track your company’s shirt sales, you can organise your data by sale date, salesperson, quantity, colour and more.
+You can create categories by selecting particular rows, or Numbers can organise your data automatically using values in one or more columns (called source columns) that you select.

-You can summarize information in a categorized table using the summary row—a special row above each group (where the group name appears).
-When you select a cell in a summary row, you can add built-in functions like subtotal, count, average, and more.
+You can summarise information in a categorised table using the summary row — a special row above each group (where the group name appears).
+When you select a cell in a summary row, you can add built-in functions like subtotal, count, average and more.

-You can also add new groups to a category, rearrange groups, and more.
+You can also add new groups to a category, rearrange groups and more.
+To organise and summarise data in even more ways, you can create a pivot table from a set of data.
 For more information, tap one of the links below.